Cheek Bone Surgery / Augmentation

 When we talk of ‘normal’ facial appearance, we imply that there is a ‘normal’ balance to the features of the face – particularly the nose, chin and cheek bones.
 If one of these features is out of proportion with the others, a face can look out unusual especially to someone who is aesthetically sensitive.
 It is understandable that a person can feel self-conscious if a feature of his or her face is out of proportion; either too large or too small.
 The information here on ‘genioplasty’ deals with chins which either jut out too much or are too recessive and cheek-bones which are too flat.
 For other patients, the problem is a dislike of the angle of the jaw at the back on each side – this can be reduced (genioplasty).
 For example, is a common component of females looking to ‘soften’ the jawline and, less commonly, male to female transgender surgery.

-I just wanted to send you a quick note to say THANK YOU for all of your fantastic work.
-Serryth is truly amazing.
+I just wanted to send you a quick note to say THANK YOU for all your fantastic work.
+Serryth truly is amazing.

 A jutting chin can be reduced by removing some of the chin-bone (a horizontal reduction genioplasty) / sliding the chin backwards (sliding genioplasty); a recessive chin can be built out either by sliding the chin forwards (sliding genioplasty) or by inserting an implant on the bone (alloplastic implant genioplasty augmentation).